 - Predator and Prey: An all-camp *favorite* game of tag where you are with a group of animals in the food chain and you have to find food, water and shelter, while tagging those in the food chain below and avoid getting tagged by those in the food chain above you.

 - Animal Adventures: Animal Adventures staff bring exotic and local animals for campers to learn about and touch.
 Past animals have included: rabbits, turtles, snakes, alligators, ferrets, chinchillas, foxes, lizards, porcupines, skunks, frogs, beetles and more!

 - Shelter Building: Another camper favorite… work with friends to build a lean-to shelter that will be judged on how well it protects you from the bear test, fit test and water test.

-- Hike: On Fridays, we take age-appropriate hikes (shorter ones for little legs and more challenging ones for the kids who want to “go for it”) and explore trails and the interesting things we find along the way, like the Car in the Woods or the Climbing Tree.
+- Hike: On Fridays, we take age-appropriate hikes (shorter ones for little legs and more challenging ones for the kids who want to “go for it”) and explore trails and the interesting nature things we find along the way, or even the Car in the Woods or the Climbing Tree.

 - Performance: On Friday, perform the skit or song your group has prepared for families and friends, as well as enjoy a treat.

 Afternoon Group Time — Write or draw in your journal about the day to share with your family and friends the fun you’ve had at camp.